 - Energy savings of 15 to 18 percent—saving you a significant chunk on your monthly electricity bill.

 - Humidity reduction of over 20 percent—leading to reduced moisture problems, like mold, freezing pipes, and pest invasion.

 In fact, unvented, sealed crawlspaces are so effective they were given a place by researchers in Building America’s Top Innovations Hall of Fame.

 If you own an older home with a crawlspace, it’s a good possibility you have built-in ventilation.
 Own a newer home?
 You may be in luck.
 Sealed crawlspaces are now recommended for modern buildings.

 If your current crawlspace is vented, even that can be fixed.
 Vented crawlspaces can easily be converted to sealed crawlspace by eliminating sources of moisture, sealing vents, and adding a moisture barrier and insulation.

 Sealing up a traditional vented crawlspace can seem like a lot of work.
 But the benefits are more than worth it.

 Have our friendly team evaluate your crawlspace

 Wondering where to start?
 Your first step toward a healthy crawlspace situation is scheduling an inspection with your local HouseMaster home inspection team.
 We’ve seen more crawlspaces than we can count and can evaluate whether your crawlspace is up to current building standards.
 Then, we’ll recommend next steps.

 We don’t mind crawling around in tight spaces—that’s our job.
-Click here to schedule your home inspection today, and we’ll be in touch shortly!
+Schedule your inspection today and we’ll be in touch shortly!